I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

 Apart from the decision to keep Zeke's motives a secret, the anime also highlights Yelena's contradictory goals.
-She leads the Volunteers and has organized the Marleyean prisoners of war, giving them jobs to make a new, meaningful life on the island.
+She leads the Volunteers and has organized the Marleyan prisoners of war, giving them jobs to make a new, meaningful life on the island.

 The conversation between Dot Pixis and Yelena is a clever showcase of information control.
 Pixis is aware that Yelena is telling him the things he wants to hear and lets her know via a pretty great line that to lie, "sometimes you have to mix the truth into it."
 Was Yelena speaking to Eren for personal reasons or was there more to it?

 Hange's visit to Onyakopon adds more shades of grey to Yelena's whole M.O.
-She has killed those who have doubted the cause they fought for, yet in Paradis, she has appealed for Marleyeans in Paradis to be treated humanely.
+She has killed those who have doubted the cause they fought for, yet in Paradis, she has appealed for Marleyans in Paradis to be treated humanely.

 Mikasa and Armin were on edge as they witnessed the lead-up to the Yeagerist revolt.
 After their visit to Zackly's office, they see some officers from the military, confirming that they will decide to take away Eren's Titan powers.
 Before Mikasa could barge in to appeal for Eren once more, Armin stops her.
 And in the nick of time, the Premier's office explodes thunderously.
 Mikasa shoves Armin out of the way but the two were still in the middle of this dangerous situation.

-If Eren had a part to play in Zackly death, would the risk posed to his dear friends' lives have presented a problem for him?
+If Eren had a part to play in Zackly's death, would the risk posed to his dear friends' lives have presented a problem for him?
 Of course, none of this was within expectation but the fact that Eren is taking radical action that puts his friends and the Scouts in danger is telling of how far down he has gone.

 From here, we do not know about Eren's solution to the Paradis question that everyone in Marley and in the island is wondering about.
-It was clear that Eren and nobody else found no middle way between Historia becoming Zeke's successor and using the Rumbling to deter the Marleyean threat.
+It was clear that Eren and nobody else found no middle way between Historia becoming Zeke's successor and using the Rumbling to deter the Marleyan threat.